danieltuzes/collection/dashboarding/voila/README.md

 In my other flask example I have full control over the design, content and code, but it also means that I have to provide the glue between

-HTML request,
+- HTML request,
-python calculation and
+- python calculation and
-rendering the result
+- rendering the result
-return server response
+- return server response

-Here I only have to have a python environment with the proper python packages, wite the python code, and nothing else (wqeb query, webserver, HTML) needs to be taken care of.
+Here I only have to have a python environment with the proper python packages, write the python code, and nothing else (wqeb query, webserver, HTML) needs to be taken care of.

 ## Usage